Embedded desingularization for arithmetic surfaces -- toward a parallel implementation: Algorithmic formulation and examples

-and the loop stops.
+which already contains an integer $z = 2 \cdot 3^2$ after the first pass; i.e., $ I_{int} = \langle 2 \cdot 3^2 \rangle \neq \langle 0 \rangle $ and the loop stops.
 Hence, we have collected the interesting primes $2$ and $3$, where of course $2$ is still not bad, but $3$ really leads to a vertical component.
 In the other chart, we then see the bad prime $5$ in complete analogy to the discussed chart. \end{Ex}

-The above phenomena is one of the reasons why we vary the original Cossart-Jannsen-Saito algorithm and give a preference to horizontal components (cf.~Construction \ref{CJS-Constr}).
+The above phenomenon is one of the reasons why we vary the original Cossart-Jannsen-Saito algorithm and give a preference to horizontal components (cf.~Construction \ref{CJS-Constr}).